nsrau/azure-docs.it-it/articles/iot-dps/how-to-legacy-device-symm-key.md

     Press enter key to exit:
     ```

-9. Nel portale passare all'hub cose a cui è stato assegnato il dispositivo simulato e fare clic sulla scheda **dispositivi** .
-Al completamento del provisioning del simulato nell'hub, il relativo ID dispositivo viene visualizzato nel pannello **dispositivi** Internet, con *lo stato* **abilitato**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Potrebbe essere necessario fare clic sul pulsante **Aggiorna** nella parte superiore.

     ![Il dispositivo viene registrato con l'hub IoT](./media/how-to-legacy-device-symm-key/hub-registration.png)